 Each day, the work of USDA scientists and researchers touches the lives of all Americans: from the farm field to the kitchen table and from the air we breathe to the energy that powers our country.
 USDA science is on the cutting edge, helping to protect, secure, and improve our food, agricultural and natural resources systems.

-- Helping drive these innovations, in fiscal year 2013, USDA also had 259 active Cooperative Research and Development Agreements with outside investigators, which includes universities and other organizations.
+- Helping drive these innovations, over the past six years, USDA has executed 486 new Cooperative Research and Development Agreements with outside investigators, which includes universities and other organizations.
 In fiscal year 2014 alone, USDA had 267 active Cooperative Research and Development Agreements, including 102 with small businesses.

 Enhancing the Productivity of American Agriculture and Our Food Supply